bekaarcoder/CSharp-notes/README.md

 numbers[1] = 2;
 numbers[3] = 3;

-or directly use object initialization syntax int[] numbers = new int[3] {1, 2, 3};
+//or directly use object initialization syntax int[] numbers = new int[3] {1, 2, 3};
 ```